 Whats on at St Mary's Priory

-We are pleased to be able to announce that the next Vicar of Abergavenny and Ministry Area leader for Abergavenny and Govilon will be Fr John Connell, Parish Priest of St Augustine's, Rumney, and Area Dean of Bassaleg.
-The announcement, along with further details about Fr John will be available on the Diocese of Monmouth website.
+We are pleased to be able to announce that the Rector of Abergavenny and Ministry Area leader for Abergavenny and Govilon, Fr John Connell, has now taken up his post in Abergavenny.

-St Mary's Priory is again open for private prayer, for those who wish to pray and spend time in quiet before God, from 10am-2pm on Monday, Tuesday, Wednesday and Friday.
-A one-way system will be in operation and we are allowed to host up to six people at a time.
+St Mary's Priory is open for private prayer, for those who wish to pray and spend time in quiet before God from 10.00am - 2.00pm on Monday, Tuesday, Wednesday, Friday and 10.00am until 3.00pm on Saturday.

-We are again able to offer visitors access to view the antiquities and historic tombs and a one-way system is in place.
-We are, regrettably, still unable to accommodate church members who normally access cupboards, vestries and other areas and we are still unable to provide access to toilets.
+We are now able to offer visitors access to view the antiquities and historic tombs.
+We are still unable to provide access to toilets.

 We are immensely grateful for your help in respecting these guidelines which are allowing us to open.
 We are also tremendously grateful to all who are enabling this to happen by stewarding and cleaning.